oshaughnessy/sierramountainll/_pages/volunteers.md

 ## Registration

-Any volunteer who provides "regular service to the league or repetitive access to children," must go through the background check process.
+Any volunteer who provides "regular service to the league or repetitive access to children" must go through the background check process.
 That includes helping with hitting and catching during practice, coaching a base or coordinating the batting lineup during games, even working in the snack bar or being a team parent.
 Please see Little League's [Background Checks for Little League®